factaxd/Banana-Dungeon-2/README.md

-# Banana Dungeon
+# Banana Dungeon 2

-**Banana Dungeon** is a brand new experience to 2D Roguelike games.
+**Banana Dungeon 2** is a brand new experience to 2D Roguelike games.
 Dive into the procedurally generated dungeons and battle your way through multiple levels filled with enemies, weapons, and challenges.

 ![Screenshot 1](https://img.itch.zone/aW1hZ2UvMjE0MDA5My8xMjYyODMyMy5wbmc=/original/klaPKO.png)